FAQs

 Why is the flue at the front?

-The flue is at the front so the heat circulates within the cooking chamber and must pass over the food to escape.
+The flue is at the front outside the cooking chamber so the heat circulates within the dome and must pass over the food to escape.
 If the flue is inside the cooking chamber, the heat will just escape up the flue.

 Why a stainless steel flue?

-Tin or galvanised flues will rust and deteriorate quickly from the extreme heat and the reaction to the render.
+Tin or galvanised flues will rust and deteriorate quickly from the extreme heat, the weather and the reaction to the render.

 Do you need a temperature gauge?